Party Fighting Game – Released on PC 1/23/2018!

 Technologies: Haxe, HaxeFlixel, Photoshop, Aseprite

 Super Slime Arena is a 16-bit style, party fighting game I worked as the co-designer and solo artist/animator.
 It is the first release from my indie game company, JellyTeam, which I founded in 2017 with two college friends.
 We are still working on the game in our spare time and plan to release a story mode and other single-player content.
-Coming to consoles in 2019!

 The game began as a class project I worked on with Mark Trueblood at Northeastern University in Boston.
 Our goal was create a fighting game centered around accessibility and variety, opting for an easy-to-learn, two button control scheme (jump and attack) given depth through rich character diversity and some unique quirks.
 Our friend Liam Fratturo joined the team later, focusing on online multiplayer and UI programming.